Nanostructured multiferroic liquids: on the way to fluid ferroelectric magnets: Discussion and outlook

-The switching occurs via magnetic inversion within the disclination lines (Fig.~\ref{fig:schemes}d).
-The inversion is realised through the propagation of the soliton-like structures along the disclination lines.
+The switching occurs via magnetic inversion within the disclination lines (Fig.~\ref{fig:schemes}a) or displacement of bifurcation points (Fig.~\ref{fig:schemes}b-d).
+The inversion can be realised through the propagation of the soliton-like structures along the disclination lines.
 Such propagating fronts can be seen as disturbances in the disclinations observed in thin cells in polarising microscopy.

 In case of the looped knots, inversion walls of the magnetisation within the disclinations can stabilise the magnetised state.
-Branched structures with mobile links attached to the inversion walls can determine the switching mechanism allowing the magnetisation switch between the two magnetised states (Fig.~\ref{fig:schemes}d-f).
+Branched structures with mobile links attached to the inversion walls can determine the switching mechanism, allowing the magnetisation to switch between the two magnetised states (Fig.~\ref{fig:schemes}e-g).
 This explains why exposure to magnetic fields ($> \qty{0.1}{\tesla}$) is required to obtain the magnetised state.
 The magnetically mediated (viscous) mechanoelectric effects are responsible for the electric response because it has been shown that the viscous mechanoelectric response exists in the pure ferroelectric nematic system~\cite{Rupnik.2024}.
-The magnetised domain walls/disclinations that separate the ferroelectric domains rearrange the domain structure, leading to a transient magnetoelectric response.
+The magnetised domain walls/disclinations that separate the ferroelectric domains rearrange, leading to a transient magnetoelectric response.
 Although the material is locally ferroelectric, as demonstrated by nonlinear optics, understanding the mechanism of the polarisation-magnetisation coupling on the global scale (in bulk) remains challenging.
-Studies of colloidal knots in nematics showed that they generate topologically non-trivial structures of topological defects such as bujooms resulting in elastic couplings between the particles and the defects.
-The director, confined in such a region fixed by the topological defects can be controlled via alignment of the defects.
+Studies of colloidal knots in nematics showed that they generate topologically non-trivial structures of topological defects such as boojums, resulting in elastic couplings between the particles and the defects~\cite{Martinez:2014gn}.
+The director, confined in such a region, is fixed by the topological constraints and can be controlled via alignment of the defects.
 Thus, the reorganisation of the links in the network allows the realignment of the polarised domains within the network in a polar fashion.

-High degree of disorder in the magnetic network leads to the reduction of the electrically-induced magnetic response compared to the magnetically-induced electric response.
-The coupling between the magnetic and electric order types can be improved by either functionalising the mNPs or designing asymmetric Janus-type platelets.
+The high degree of disorder in the magnetic network leads to the reduction of the electrically induced magnetic response compared to the magnetically-induced electric response.
+The results shown here open a promising route for the development of soft multiferroic systems.
+The coupling between the magnetic and electric order types can be improved by either tailored functionalisation of the nanoplatelets or designing asymmetric Janus-type platelets.